marks the spot!!

 11 – The Bundoran Adventure Park giant deckchair makes you feel small in a big world!
 Located underneath the Bundoran Eye, this offers the perfect selfie spot for all the family!

-12 – New for 2021 is our Angel Wings mural at the Salty Shell Coffee Shop at Main Beach!
+12 – Angel Wings mural at the Salty Shell Coffee Shop at Main Beach!

-13 – Also new for 2021 is our “Photo Boat” at the entrance to the Pier giving you a really cool backdrop for that perfect selfie!
+13 – “Photo Boat” at the entrance to the Pier giving you a really cool backdrop for that perfect selfie!

 The Bundoran Weekly Podcast